operator-framework/operator-sdk/doc/sdk-cli-reference.md

 ### api

-Adds the api definition for a new custom resource under `pkg/apis` and generates the CRD and CR files under `depoy/crds/...`.
+Adds the API definition for a new custom resource under `pkg/apis` and generates the CRD and CR files under `depoy/crds/...`, and generates Kubernetes deepcopy functions and OpenAPIv3 validation specs for the new API.

 #### Flags